kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/README.md

 - ✅ JWT-based authentication and authorization for deletion endpoints
 - ✅ Notifications system tracking email successes/failures and system events
 - ✅ Notification bell UI with dropdown panel
+- ✅ Age verification for testamentary capacity (integrated into compliance and assessment)

 ---